abisummers/abisummers.github.io/src/content/guide/picking-a-restaurant.md

 If a restaurant has six pages of food that are all vastly different, I'd proceed with caution.
 Typical French menus have a selection of items but there's often some overlapping items between each dish (the vegetables, the potatoes, the sauces etc).
 If there's a restaurant serving both burgers and sushi you can presume that one, or both are not going to be great.

-There are so many restaurants in Paris to choose from, so I'd recommend sticking to one type of food (French, japanese, italian etc).^>
+There are so many restaurants in Paris to choose from, so I'd recommend sticking to one type of food (French, japanese, italian etc).

 ### How busy the place is